myENA/libguestfs-rpm/README.md

-# RPM Spec for Consul
+# RPM Spec for Libguestfs, Supermin and others

 Backporp of the latest libguestfs stable release from Fedora for CentOS 7.x including supporting packages.